 About me

-BackgroundAfter completing my MA at Glasgow University during the 1980s, I moved to the South West of England and built a long career in business, within social housing.
-I hold a post-graduate diploma in business management, and trained and worked as a workplace mentor.
-Later, following some reflection on my own life and work, I decided to retrain as counsellor, then psychotherapist.
+After completing an MA in English Literature and Language at Glasgow University in the 1980s, I moved to the South West of England and built a long career into senior management within social housing.
+I hold a post-graduate diploma in business management, and formally trained as a workplace mentor.

 Professional qualifications and experience

-As a member of the British Association of Counsellors and Psychotherapists (BACP), I am bound by its ethical framework for good practice, and am subject to its complaints procedure.
+As an accredited member of UK Council for Psychotherapy (UKCP) I abide by its ethical framework for good practice, and I am subject to its complaints procedure.

 My personal approach